If You Have Dry Skin, You Need To Be Using Oral & Topical Ceramides

 "Research shows that when you take these things by mouth—and you don't need many milligrams of them—your body actually incorporates them into the skin,*" says board-certified family medicine doctor Robert Rountree, M.D.
 In fact, research shows that when you take ceramides orally, it may help the skin just as much as prescription-strength topical ceramides.*

-mindbodygreen's nr+ contains phytoceramides that help reduce dryness and wrinkles while significantly improving skin hydration, elasticity, and smoothness.* It also contains additional skin-healthy ingredients to help support your skin barrier function further, including the antioxidant astaxanthin to neutralize free radicals and rhodiola to manage oxidative stress in the body.*
+Look for smart supplements that contain phytoceramides to help reduce dryness and wrinkles while significantly improving skin hydration, elasticity, and smoothness.* It also contains additional skin-healthy ingredients to help support your skin barrier function further, including the antioxidant astaxanthin to neutralize free radicals and rhodiola to manage oxidative stress in the body.*